2015 Masters (snooker)

 The 2015 Masters (officially the 2015 Dafabet Masters) was a professional non-ranking snooker tournament that took place between 11 and 18 January 2015 at the Alexandra Palace in London, England.
-It was the 41st staging of the Masters tournament.
-Shaun Murphy won his first Masters title, beating Neil Robertson 10–2 in the final, the biggest winning margin in a Masters final since Steve Davis whitewashed Mike Hallett 9–0 in 1988.
-In winning the title, Murphy became the tenth player to win all Triple Crown events at least once.
-This year's final line up was a repeat of the 2012 tournament, albeit with a different result.
+It was the 41st staging of the Masters tournament, which was first held in 1975, and the second of three Triple Crown events in the 2014–15 snooker season, following the 2014 UK Championship and preceding the 2015 World Championship.
+It was sponsored by online betting site Dafabet.